At 6 weeks pregnant, you might notice your pregnancy symptoms have ramped up a notch. Your body is making a baby, which is a mammoth effort.

 Read our article about things to ask an obstetrician before choosing someone.

 Also, talk to your healthcare provider about any current or potential health concerns you might have.
-You can make a plan to control and treat health conditions such as obesity, high blood pressure, or anaemia.
+You can make a plan to control and treat health conditions such as obesity, high blood pressure, or low iron.

 Certain conditions can have an impact on how you will give birth eight months from now.
 It’s better to be as healthy as you can be as you start your pregnancy.